vikchupak/AWS/network/secondary-ENI-and-IP.md

 - EC2 awlays has one primary ENI
   - ENI **always** has one primary private IP
   - ENI can have optional secondary private IPs
-  - ENI can have optional public IP (temp or Elastic IP)
+  - ENI can have optional public IP (temp or Elastic IP) => maps on primary private IP
 - EC2 can have optional secondary ENIs

 ```txt